dahiyaaneesh/peclr/README.md

 <img src="teaser.png" alt="drawing" width="500"/>
 </p>

-This repository contains the code for the paper [Self-Supervised 3D Hand Pose Estimation from monocular RGB via Contrastive Learning](https://arxiv.org/abs/2106.05953).
+This is the official repository containing the code for the paper [Self-Supervised 3D Hand Pose Estimation from monocular RGB via Contrastive Learning](https://arxiv.org/abs/2106.05953).

 # Installation
-This code has been tested on Ubuntu 18.04.5 and python 3.8.10
+The code has been tested on Ubuntu 18.04.5 and python 3.8.10

 1. Setup python environment.